ojaskatiyar0202/extra-trees-crypto/README.md

 **Discussion.** Both models bag eighty trees to the same depth and the same minimum leaf size, and the visible difference between them is whether the threshold at each node is searched for or drawn at random.
-Random splitting is 23% better here, which is the direction Mentch and Zhou predict for low signal-to-noise data.

-There is a confound.
-Scikit-learn's `RandomForestRegressor` bootstraps rows by default and its `ExtraTreesRegressor` does not, so our two models differ in two respects rather than one, and the gap cannot be attributed to the split rule alone.
-Setting `bootstrap=True` on the extra trees would isolate it.
-We report the number as suggestive rather than as a clean mechanism test.

 | configuration             | decile spread, bp/day |
 | ------------------------- | --------------------- |
 | extra trees, 114 features | 125.9                 |
 | linear, 8 features        | 76.8                  |

-**Discussion.** The two metrics disagree.
-Linear on eight features has the higher rank IC at 0.0605 against 0.0489, and the lower decile spread at 76.8 against 125.9.
-They measure different regions of the cross-section.
-Rank IC uses all 500 contracts, so a model that orders the middle of the distribution well scores highly.
-The decile spread uses only the extremes.
-A tree isolates extreme regions with hard splits, which costs it accuracy in the middle and gains it accuracy in the tails, and the tails are what the trade holds.
-The metric has to match what the strategy consumes.
+Discussion.
+The two metrics disagree.
+Linear on eight features has the higher rank IC, 0.0605 against 0.0489, and the lower decile spread, 76.8 against 125.9.
+They measure different parts of the cross-section: rank IC scores the whole ordering of around 500 contracts, while the decile spread only depends on which names land in the top and bottom hundred.
+A tree carves out extreme regions with hard splits, which costs it accuracy through the middle and gains it accuracy at the tails.
+Since the trade holds only the tails, extra trees on the large feature set is the better model for this strategy despite ranking worse overall.

 ### Liquidity

-A decile spread of 126 basis points a day is around 360% annualised, which is not a plausible return and is worth investigating rather than reporting.
+A decile spread of 126 basis points a day is around 360% annualised, which is not a plausible return and is worth investigating.
 We refit extra trees on the large feature set at progressively higher volume floors.

 | minimum daily volume | contracts per day | mean, bp/day | std, bp/day | Sharpe |